postplayhouse/postplayhouse.com/src/routes/jobs/2022-03-22-seeking-a-drummer-for-2022.md

 ### Seeking a drummer

 Post Playhouse is still seeking a drummer for the 2022 summer season.
 The band arrives May 16 and our final performance is August 14.
-Shows:
+Our drummer will play four of our five shows:

 - The Sound of Music
 - Something Rotten!
-- Church Basement Ladies
 - Damn Yankees
 - Desperate Measures